As you already know, the modern Architect can’t be separated from his software. This is a list of 6 awesome software every architect must-have.

 3ds max is a professional 3D computer graphics program for making 3D animations, models, games and images, it is produced by Autodesk.

-Its rendering are of excellent quality but this depends on the skill of the user.
+Its renderings are of excellent quality but this depends on the skill of the user.
 A lot of animation movies you watch on TV are products of 3ds max.

 Unreal Engine is produced by Epic games.
 Before now it was strictly a game engine produced for people working in real-time technology for a cinematic experience.